openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 The interleaved crossbar follows a different mechanism for selecting the target slave.
 Unlike the contiguous crossbar, it does not use address decoders based on full address ranges.
 Instead, it uses specific address bits (often referred to as bank bits) to determine the destination memory bank.
 These bits are extracted from the request address and forwarded to the Xbar's ADDR input.

+``port_sel = ADDR[$clog2(BE_WIDTH)+PORT_SEL_WIDTH-1:$clog2(BE_WIDTH)]``

+NOTE:
+ - BE_WIDTH = 4
+ - PORT_SEL_WIDTH = $clog2(NR_SLAVE_PORTS) = $clog2(4) = 2
+ - port_sel = ADDR[2+2-1:2] = ADDR[3:2]

 These bits represents the slave index provided to the Xbar to route the request to the appropriate slave arbiter within the Xbar.
 Each master aggregates its request (ADDR, WEN, WDATA, and BE) into a bundled format and sends it to the crossbar's DATA input.
+Here, the ADDR bundled with WDATA contains the full original address for read/write operation and is used by the selected slave to determines the exact memory offset for the access.

 Internally, the interleaved crossbar also contains a Xbar module that includes:

 1. A dedicated local address decoder and response multiplexer for each master to interpret port_sel.
 2. A dedicated RR arbiter for each slave to handle requests from multiple masters.

-As in contiguous cross bar, the address decoder and response mux route incoming master request to the appropriate slave-specific arbiter.
+As in contiguous cross bar, the address decoder decodes the index received over port_sel port and selects the corresponding slave-specific arbiter.
 The arbitration occurs every clock cycle, ensuring fair access.
-Once master is granted access, the aggregated request is disaggregated into its original signals (ADDR, WEN, WDATA, BE) and forwarded to the slave.
+Once access is granted, the aggregated request is disaggregated into its original signals (ADDR, WEN, WDATA, BE) and forwarded to the slave.

 When a slave detects the REQ signal, it immediately asserts the GNT signal in the same clock cycle to acknowledge the request.

 For read operations, the r_data and valid signals are updated in the next clock cycle.
+The response mux colects the response data from all the slaves and selects the valid response corresponding to the previously decoded target.
+This selection ensures that only the appropriate response is forwarded back to the master.

 Interaction with AXI Bridge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^